Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis: Remarks and Conclusion

-\acknowledgments The authors would like to thank Ashoke Sen for his invaluable suggestions clarifying several key points in the present work.
-The authors are also grateful to Boris Kayser for discussions leading to the present work.
-SM would like to thank Kaoru Hagiwara for useful discussions and the KEK theory group for warm hospitality in a period during which part of this work was carried out.
-RG and AB thank M.~K.~Parida for discussions relating to the work.
-RG also thanks the CERN Theory Division and the University of Wisconsin -- Madison phenomenology group for hospitality while the work was in progress.
+\acknowledgments The authors would like to thank Ashoke Sen for his invaluable suggestions in clarifying several key points in the present work and H. S. Mani and M.K.
+Parida for useful discussions.
+The authors are also grateful to Boris Kayser for discussions that led them to the present work.
+This work is supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, for SM and he would also like to thank Kaoru Hagiwara for useful discussions and the KEK theory group for warm hospitality in a period during which part of this work was carried out.
+This research was supported in part by US Department of Energy contracts DE-FG02-04ER41298 and DE-FG02-13ER41976.
+RG also thanks the CERN Theory Division and the University of Wisconsin at Madison phenomenology group for hospitality while the work was in progress.